-Inspect the seal liner (65) for wear or grooves which could cause leakage or damage to the seal packing rings.
-The seal liner is a press fit in the seal plate, and does not normally require replacement.
-If replacement is necessary, see Seal Reassembly And Installation.
+Inspect the seal liner (47) for wear or grooves that could cause leakage or damage to the seal packing rings.
+The seal liner is a press fit in the seal plate (22) and does not normally require replacement.
+If replacement is required, see Seal Installation.

-If no further disassembly is required, refer to Seal Reassembly And Installation.
+If no further disassembly is required, refer to Seal Installation.